Faculty

 PhD in Italian Literature, University College Dublin

 Before getting his doctorate in Ireland, Leonardo Lastilla received a Laurea in Humanities from the University of Florence, an MA in Teaching Italian Language from the Università per Stranieri of Siena, and an MA in Intercultural Education from Roma 3 University.
-He has taught Italian language and literature, travel writing, English literature and Humanities, and Food and Wine for over 20 years.
-He has worked in many schools, institutions, and universities, especially US study abroad programs in Italy.
-He is also a poet and an author.
-Many of his essays and works have been published in volumes, magazines, and journals.
-He is fluent in English and French.
-Lastilla loves teaching especially in the study abroad sector because he shares with Henry James the importance of first-hand experience: “Do not mind anything that anyone tells you about anyone else.
-Judge everyone and everything for yourself.”
+He has taught Italian language and literature, travel writing, English literature and humanities, and food and wine for many schools, institutions, and universities.
+He is also a poet and the author of several books as well as many pieces published in volumes, magazines, and journals.

 Matilde Milanesi